rayct/rayct/README.md

 ### "Earth provides enough to satisfy every man's needs, but not every man's greed."
 — Mahatma Gandhi

+### "Greed is a bottomless pit which exhausts the person in an endless effort to satisfy the need without ever reaching satisfaction."\
+― Erich Fromm

 <!--
 **rayct/rayct** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.